esoteric1/da_pet_nation/README.md

 Step 3
 ------

-Edit the drupal-org.make file to include those contrib modules as follows:
+Edit the drupal-org.make file to include those contrib modules.
+The subdir is the destination directory and the version allows you to specify a specific version of the module to download.
 <pre>
 ...
 projects[entityreference][subdir] = contrib